Congratulations on your offer! We look forward to welcoming you on campus. Here is how you can get started on in your research program.

 Graduate Research School (GRS)

-Living and studying in Canberra
+Living in Canberra:

 Canberra is the national capital of Australia, a multicultural city and the seat of national government.
 It is a 3-hour drive from Sydney and a 2-hour drive from the snow and the coast.
 It is consistently rated as one of the world’s top city to live by the OECD, to study by QS Best Student Cities and to travel by Lonely Planet’s Best in Travel ratings.